Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

    - **Number of sub-conversions: 60**

      60 is a good starting point to ensure a fast scan time and sufficient signal.
-This value will be adjusted as required in [Stage 4: Fine tune for required SNR, power, and refresh rate](#stage-4-fine-tune-for-required-snr-power-and-refresh-rate).
+This value will be adjusted as required in [Stage 3: Fine tune for required SNR, power, and refresh rate](#stage-3-fine-tune-for-required-snr-power-and-refresh-rate).

    - **Finger Threshold:** 65535

-      Finger threshold is set to maximum to avoid waking up of device from WoT mode due to touch detection; this is required to find the signal and SNR.
+      Finger threshold is set to maximum to avoid waking up the device from WoT mode due to touch detection; this is required to find the signal and SNR.
 Change the Finger threshold of **Button0** as well to **65535**.

    - **Noise Threshold:** 10